Welcome to today's edition of the Rush 24-7 podcast.

 Dan Rather said that neither of these candidates seems to really like or have a deep passion for campaigning.

-Said, I can't remember a campaign with both major party candidates seemed to dislike campaigning as much as these two.
+He said, I can't remember a campaign when both major party candidates seem to dislike campaigning as much as these two.

-Obama's more likely too than Romney, in my opinion, rather said.
+Obama's more likely to than Romney, in my opinion, Rather said.

 He had the mojo the last time, but he's lost it somewhere along the way.